adisaf/multunus-website/source/blog/2016-03-11-impact-mapping-for-mdm-product.html.markdown

 ###The MDM Case Study

 Let’s see an example conversation.

+* **Nagarajan**: We need to have a registry of devices

+**Me**: Why?

+**Nagarajan**: Right now there is no way we know about the devices in the field

+**Me**: Why?
+I thought you had a register maintained for the same

+**Nagarajan**: Oh that one.
+That won’t tell us whether the devices are actually being used or connected.
+Some devices go into repair too because of battery issues

+**Me**: So what you need is whether a device is there in the field.
+How do you know that?

+**Nagarajan**: The health workers are supposed to come to the office at least once in two days for syncing the data.
+They also update the content, if there are any updates, during the same time.

+**Me**: Oh ok.
+So what you are saying is that we need to know whether devices are being connected to the internet at least once in two days.

-These conversations helped us to understand that the biggest problem is thatnot enough data gets synced to the cloudfor analysis and with ~500 devices in the field it’s becoming a huge problem for them to managing and tracking the devices.
+These conversations helped us to understand that the biggest problem is that **not enough data gets synced to the cloud**for analysis and with ~500 devices in the field it’s becoming a huge problem for them to managing and tracking the devices.
 To be precise the major problems are:

-*Track device usage: No system for tracking of device status
+* **Track device usage**: No system for tracking of device status

-*Track app usage:No system to know whether the “data collection apps” are indeed used by the workers
+* **Track app usage**: No system to know whether the “data collection apps” are indeed used by the workers

-*Instant Content Update:Content update on the device is very time-consuming
+* **Instant Content Update**: Content update on the device is very time-consuming

-*Remote App Management:Process to install / update apps is time-consuming
+* **Remote App Management**: Process to install / update apps is time-consuming

 ##Preparation Step 2: Define good measurements